morrownr/USB-WiFi/home/FAQ.md

 Question: I am having problems with my Alfa AXML or Alfa AXM.
 The wifi is not working.
 It seems to crash when coming up.
 What can I do?

 Update as of the release of Ubuntu 25.04: Both adapters are working fine with the 25.04 release of Ubuntu which uses kernel 6.14 and the most up to date firmware files.
 WiFi and Bluetooth both work.
-It was a bluetooth related bug but it was preventing wifi from working.
+It was a bluetooth related bug that was preventing wifi from working.

-Answer: This is a known problem that started in 2024 after the release of kernel 6.7.
-There have been unsuccessful attempts to fix this problem.
-It is a strange problem in that it seems that bluetooth is involved.
-Most adapters with the mt7921au chipset do not have this problem.
-The adapters listed in the question are the only ones known to have this problem so it appears that something specific to these adapters is causing the problem.
-Right now all that can be offered is a workaround.
+Answer: This was a known problem that started in 2024 after the release of kernel 6.7.
+There were unsuccessful attempts to fix this problem but a fix was finally found in late 2024 and worked it way into kernel 6.14.
+It was a strange problem in that bluetooth was involved.
+Most adapters with the mt7921au chipset do not have this problem because bluetooth is not active.
+The adapters listed in the question are the only ones known to have bluetooth active so this problem only showed up on the Alfa AXML and AXM.
+If you are using a kernel that has not been patched, a workaround is to disable bluetooth.
+The simplest way to disable the bluetooth support for these adapters is to delete the firmware file for bluetooth support for the mt7921au chip:

-You can enable wifi on both adapters by disabling Bluetooth in Linux by blacklisting the btusb kernel module.
-This prevents the module from loading, and therefore, the Bluetooth device from being enabled and blocking WiFi.

-Here's how to do it:

-The module to disable is: btusb

-Create a blacklist file: Create a new file in `/etc/modprobe.d/` with a descriptive name, such as `blacklist-bluetooth.conf`

-$ sudo nano /etc/modprobe.d/blacklist-bluetooth.conf

-Add the blacklist line: Open the file and add the line:

-blacklist btusb

-Save the file: Ctrl + O, Enter, Ctrl + X and reboot.

-Update initramfs (if needed): Some distributions require updating the initramfs to reflect the change.
-This can be done with sudo dracut --force.

-Reboot: Reboot the system for the changes to take effect.

-Important: Blacklisting a module prevents it from loading.
-To re-enable Bluetooth, you'll need to remove the blacklist entry and reboot.
+sudo rm /lib/firmware/mediatek/BT_RAM_CODE_MT7961_1_2_hdr.bin

 -----